trim21/contextlib2/docs/contextlib2.rst

 .. decorator:: asynccontextmanager

-   Similar to :func:`~contextlib.contextmanager`, but creates an :ref:`asynchronous context manager <async-context-managers>`.
+   Similar to :func:`~contextlib2.contextmanager`, but creates an :ref:`asynchronous context manager <async-context-managers>`.

    This function is a :term:`decorator` that can be used to define a factory